 Individuals who have either an undergraduate degree from a regionally accredited institution or a graduate degree from a non-theological institution are qualified to audit a course as a non-degree student.
 Once you gain admittance as an auditor, you may audit as many eligible courses as you wish during one term or one academic year.

-As an non-degree-student auditor, you receive no credit for the courses in which you enroll.
+As an non-degree student auditor, you receive no credit for the courses in which you enroll.
 Assigned work is not required, including homework and papers, and you are not obligated to purchase either the required or recommended books from the course’s assigned Book List.
-There is a $25 application fee.
-Otherwise, no other fees apply, except for the course audit fee.
-Just complete and submit the Application Form, along with the application fee.
+No fees apply except for the audit fee of $245 per course.
+To apply, just complete and submit the Online Application.

 Auditing for Continuing Education credits